Devastations of Osorio

-Under the leadership of François Levasseur, the bands of French buccaneers and filibusters that had swarmed across the west of the island were transformed into sedentary communities, officially becoming subjects of the French crown in 1660, as the French colony of Saint-Domingue.
+The French occupation initially gained a foothold on Tortuga Island under François Levasseur, but the colonization of the mainland was later consolidated under the administration of Bertrand d'Ogeron starting in 1665.
+Under d'Ogeron's leadership, nomadic buccaneers were transitioned into sedentary agricultural communities, effectively forming the basis of the French colony of Saint-Domingue.
 Shortly afterwards, the French West India Company began purchasing vast numbers of black slaves from central and west Africa, bringing them to the west of the island to work in the planting and cultivation of coffee, cocoa, cotton, indigo and sugarcane plantations.
 The French were so successful in seizing the western part of the island that they were already planning to take over the entire island and take it from Spain.
 However, the Spanish managed to prevent this plan thanks to the swift execution of the Santo Domingo Repopulations.

-Ultimately, the Spanish concluded that it was already impossible to remove the French (and their formidable mass of African slaves) from the western part of the island.
+Ultimately, the Spanish concluded that it was already impossible to remove the French (and their large population of enslaved Africans) from the western part of the island.
 Finally, the Spanish ceded the western part of the island to the French in the Treaty of Rijswijk of 1697.
 However, this treaty did not establish a border between the two colonies, which led to territorial disputes between the Spanish and French.
-Finally, to maintain peace, France and Spain decided to establish a definitive border in the Treaty of Aranjuez of 1777.
+Finally, to establish peace, France and Spain decided to delineate a definitive border in the Treaty of Aranjuez of 1777.